 How to Roast Peanuts

-Word to the wise – do not, I repeat, DO NOT touch that hot honey—> I touched the hot honey?
+Word to the wise: do not, I repeat, do not touch that hot honey …

 What the heck was I thinking?
 My gut got the best of me.
-Weeeeeeeell, let me tell you.
+Well, let me tell you.
 The sound that I let out was ungodly.
 I swear the neighbours heard me.
 I freaked the fur baby out and everything.
-So, listen, don’t touch hot honey, ok?
+So, listen, don’t touch hot honey, okay?

-- Melt butter into honey on stove top and whisk to combine.
-Stir in cayenne.
+- Melt butter into honey on the stovetop and whisk to combine.
+Stir in cayenne pepper.

 - Pour over raw (unsalted) peanuts and stir to combine.

-- Spread peanuts onto parchment lined baking sheet, sprinkle with salt and bake 5 minutes.
+- Spread peanuts onto a parchment paper-lined sheet pan, sprinkle with salt and bake.

-- Stir nuts, rotate pan and bake another few minutes.
+- Stir nuts, rotate pan and bake another little bit.